nonickid/Python-Playground-write-up/README.md

 Sorry, but due to some recent security issues, only admins can use the site right now.
 Don't worry, the developers will fix it soon :)
 ```

-Lets check if there is mot html files and enumerate web.
+Lets check if there is more html files and enumerate web.
 ```
 gobuster dir -u http://ip-address -w /usr/share/dirb/wordlists/common.txt -x html